bmallred/go-tle/README.md

 }
 ```

-then build it
+... then build it...

 `go build`

-which should create your executable (will assume it is called `bodacious`) and then do something
+... which should create your executable (will assume it is called `bodacious`) and then do something
-like this
+like this...

 ```
 curl "http://www.celestrak.com/NORAD/elements/tle-new.txt" | ./bodacious